islombeknv/chess-game/README.md

 ## 1. Clone the Repository

-First, clone your project repository from GitHub to your server.
+First, clone this project repository from GitHub to your server.

 ```bash